redsymbol/genstatic/README.txt

 OVERVIEW

 Usage:
-  genstatic [options] srcdir destdir
+  genstatic.py [options] srcdir destdir

-For a full list of options, execute "genstatic -h".
+For a full list of options, execute "genstatic.py -h".

 srcdir and destdir are directories.  srcdir contains static files and Django templates.
 It normally also contains a magic subdirectory,